Fashion's AI Revolution: How to Choose the Right Image Generation Tool

 Jan 22, 2025

-The intersection of AI and fashion has brought about transformative tools for showcasing garments, enhancing customer experiences, and streamlining production workflows.
+The intersection of AI image generation and fashion has revolutionized how brands showcase garments, enhance customer experiences, and streamline production workflows.

 1. Try-On Technology

-This method leverages inpainting techniques to “paste” or overlay a garment onto a photograph of an existing model.
-By analyzing the contours and features of the input image, the AI adjusts the garment to fit the model’s pose and body shape.
+This method uses image-to-image AI techniques to overlay a garment onto an existing model photo.
+The AI adjusts the garment to fit the model’s pose and body shape through inpainting.

 Pros: